- Gender and Relationships»

 BTW; let me emphasise; make sure you see her family, not just her mother; for your beloved may take after her father's side of hippopotami.

-often a signal of how he will deal
+signal of how he will deal with his wife.

 Women who are brought up by women who see men as 'the enemy' can easily marry you and play the wife, but will never really trust you or bond with you, and always expect you to deceive them, use them, dump them, so become fairly mercenary.